rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ## 🎨 The process

 I spent a lot of time exploring how I can build this app before writing the first line of code.
 I planned the roadmap, tasks, and everything on the notion.
-This workflow really helped me to track my progress.
+This workflow helped me to track my progress.

 ![roadmap.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646112991639/j9jz8EXDt.png)